hoangvvo/llm-sdk/README.md

 - 🚧: Not yet implemented
 - ➖: Not available from provider

-[^document-as-text]: Document Input (citation) is not supported by all providers and may be converted to compatible inputs instead.
+[^source-as-text]: Source Input (citation) is not supported by all providers and may be converted to compatible inputs instead.

 ### Language Model